System Design Space

 2020+

-Ember continues to prioritize sustainable evolution with fewer surprise breakages for real product teams.
+Ember continues to prioritize sustainable evolution: fewer surprise breakages, more predictability for product teams and businesses.

 How the platform evolved